 I’m glad I wasn’t told to ‘accept my condition and move on’.
 I’m glad my tears weren’t seen as clinical depression, they weren’t, they were understandable.
 I’m glad my clinicians took the time to sensitively talk with me and my friends supported me.
 I’m glad I was supported to stay in work, albeit in a different role.

-Physiotherapists and occupational therapists are well placed to support with ‘acceptance’.
-A main part of their role is rehabilitation.
-In order to successfully rehabilitate, a persistent pain patient must grieve and ‘accept’ their condition, learn to manage their pain and to live well.
-I’m lucky I was helped by wonderful clinicians & continue to be.
+In order to successfully move forward and live a good life, albeit different, a persistent pain patient must grieve and ‘accept’ their condition, and learn to manage their pain and to live well.
+I’m lucky I was helped by wonderful clinicians and friends family, and continue to be.